Team of Thoughts: Efficient Test-time Scaling of Agentic Systems through Orchestrated Tool Calling: Team of Thoughts: An Efficient Heterogeneous MAS

-To enhance performance beyond standard inference, agent models leverage reasoning frameworks, such as Chain-of-Thought (CoT)~\citep{cot}, Tree-of-Thoughts (ToT)~\citep{tot}, and Graph-of-Thoughts (GoT)~\citep{got}, to generate intermediate reasoning steps.
-Each step, as well as the final prediction, is conditioned on the preceding context:

-where $Z_i$ denotes the $i$th intermediate thinking step.
-These reasoning steps explore the generation space, ideally shifting the prediction distribution toward the target $X$, as shown in the top-middle panel of \Cref{fig:GBP-compare}.

-However, a single agent's ability to transform the prediction distribution is strictly bounded by its parameterization $\theta$.
-Facing increasingly complex real-world tasks, a single model may fail to reach the solution space.
-While test-time scaling approaches~\citep{ttsscaling,inferencescaling,largelanguagemonkeys} invest additional compute to improve single-model performance, they remain fundamentally limited by the model's fixed parameters.
-Training larger models remains prohibitively expensive, motivating alternative approaches.
+Standard agentic frameworks, such as Chain-of-Thought (CoT)~\citep{cot}, attempt to reach the target $X$ by generating a sequence of intermediate reasoning steps $\{Z_1, Z_2, \dots, Z_T\}$.
+Each step iteratively updates the model's state, shifting the prediction distribution: